 Prior to the latest tax reform, anyone who was required to wear a uniform or specialized clothing as part of their job could deduct this expense.
-However, this deduction is now only available to those who are self-employed.
+However, this deduction is now only available as a business expense to those who are self-employed.

-31. Home for Business Use (if You're Self-Employed)
+28. Home for Business Use (If You're Self-Employed)

 If you use part of your home for business, you might be able to deduct your home office as an expense.
 To qualify for this deduction, you must regularly use part of your home exclusively for conducting business and you must show that you use your home as your principal place of business.
 Prior to the change in tax laws, anyone who worked from home could qualify for this deduction, but now only those who are self-employed are eligible for this tax break.

-32. Car for Business Use (if You're Self-Employed)
+29. Car for Business Use (If You're Self-Employed)

 If you use your car for your job or business, you might be able to deduct the costs.
 You can either use a standard mileage rate or the actual-expense method, which is what it actually costs to operate the car for its business-use portion.
-However, this only applies if you are self-employed under the new tax laws.
+However, under the new tax laws, this only applies if you are self-employed.

 You might be able to deduct business expenses you incur while traveling for work.
-Costs could include transportation, meals, lodging, laundry and business calls.
+Costs could include transportation, meals, lodging and airfare.
 Any expenses that are considered extravagant or lavish don’t qualify for the business travel expenses deduction.
 Under the new tax law, only people who are self-employed can get this deduction.

-Under the American Opportunity Tax Credit, you can deduct up to $2,500 per student for four years of post-secondary education.
-Good news: The credit has now been made permanent.
+Under the American opportunity tax credit, you can deduct up to $2,500 per student for four years of postsecondary education.
+Good news for coming years: The credit is here to stay.

 Money Matters: How Much Will I Owe in Taxes as a Freelancer?

 The earned income tax credit is a commonly overlooked tax credit for low- to moderate-income individuals.
 Although it’s not considered an IRS deduction, the EITC is a refundable tax credit meant to supplement income.
-In 2017, the amount ranged from $510 to $6,318.
-The IRS has not yet released the amounts for 2018.
+For 2018, the maximum amounts range from $519 to $6,431.

 K-12 educators can deduct up to $250 of unreimbursed expenses for books, supplies and computer equipment.
 To qualify, you must work 900 hours in a school year.
 Deductions can go up to $500 for married couples filing jointly if both parties are educators who incurred expenses.

 You can deduct some or all of any qualified student loan interest you paid during the tax year.
 You can deduct the lesser of $2,500 or the amount you actually paid.
-You can’t claim the deduction if you’re married and filing separately or if you or your spouse is listed as a dependent on someone else’s tax return.
+You can’t claim the deduction if you’re married and filing separately, or if you or your spouse are listed as dependents on someone else’s tax return.

-If you itemize, you can claim the fair market value — the price for which you otherwise could have sold the items — of clothing and household items you donated.
-If you plan to donate your car, make sure you donate to a qualified charity, like a 501(c)(3).
+If you itemize, you can claim the fair market value — aka the price for which you could have sold the items — of clothing and household items you donated.
+If you plan to donate your car, make sure you donate to a qualified charity.

-Here’s some good money news for seniors: If you and your spouse were 65 or older by the end of the tax year, you’re eligible for a higher standard deduction.
+Here’s some good money news for seniors: If you and your spouse were 65 and older by the end of the tax year, you’re eligible for a higher standard deduction.